ArchanaKalathiya/C-Programming/Sorting Algorithms/README.md

 For j = ele down to 1

 Step 6 : Decrement the count of each element copied by one before copying it back into the input array.

+### Time Complexity

+O(n+k) where n is the number of elements in the input array and k is the range of input.